 The purpose of the Associate of Science degree in Respiratory Therapy is to prepare students to function as competent Licensed Registered Respiratory Therapists.
 Graduates of this program will be eligible to take the Registry Examinations for Advanced Level Respiratory Therapists administered by the National Board for Respiratory Care.
 Graduates will also be eligible to apply for a license to practice Respiratory Therapy in the state of Louisiana.
 Registered Respiratory Therapists may find employment opportunities in hospitals, skilled nursing facilities, physicians’ offices, home health agencies, and medical equipment supply companies.
-The Respiratory Therapy program at Our Lady of the Lake College is a consortium program with the LSU Health Sciences Center’s Department of Cardiopulmonary Science (LSUHSC).
-Program faculty is provided by LSUHSC.

 Students who are interested in pursuing the Associate of Science Degree in Respiratory Therapy must complete 33 hours of prerequisite courses in the humanities, social sciences, and basic sciences including biology, chemistry, physics, and microbiology.
 Students may enroll in these prerequisite courses during any semester.
 Enrollment in the Respiratory Therapy program is selective.
 A maximum of 20 students will be selected each year into the clinical phase (second year) of the program.
 The deadline for applying for the January class is September 15th.